-Q: Do I need to contact Okta first to start integrating my application?
+Q: I am an ISV and want to integrate with Okta for SAML and SCIM.
+Do I need to contact Okta first to start integrating my application?

-Q: I am having issues integrating my app or have questions about single sign-on support in my app.
+Q: I am an ISV having issues integrating my app or have questions about single sign-on support in my app.
 How do I contact Okta?

 Q: Where can I get a free Okta account to play around with?

 A: Sign up for an Okta Developer Edition account.

 Q: Are there any cost associated with joining the Okta Integration Network (OIN)?

 A: No, integrating your application with the Okta Integration Network is completely FREE.
 Also, Okta’s paid customers can utilize all application integrations in the OIN free of charge.

 Q: By following the guidance here, am I building an integration that only works with Okta?
 What about other identity vendors?

 A: Absolutely not.
 Our goal is to help you identity-enable your application using industry standards.
 The guidance offered here for SAML and SCIM allows you to integrate with customers using other identity solutions.